 Working around the world to protect ecologically important lands and waters for nature and people, The Nature Conservancy addresses the most pressing conservation threats at the largest scale.
 Founded in 1951, TNC has more than 1 million members that have helped them protect more than 119 million acres of land and thousands of miles of rivers.
-TNC has active projects in all 50 states and more than 30 countries — protecting habitats from grasslands to coral reefs, from Australia to Alaska to Zambia.
+TNC has active projects in all 50 states and more than 30 countries—protecting habitats from grasslands to coral reefs, from Australia to Alaska to Zambia.

 Project Healing Waters

 Project Healing Waters Fly Fishing is dedicated to the physical and emotional rehabilitation of disabled active military service personnel and veterans through fly-fishing outings.
-The organization was founded in 2005, serving wounded military service members at Walter Reed Army Medical Center returning from combat in Iraq and Afghanistan.
+The organisation was founded in 2005, serving wounded military service members at Walter Reed Army Medical Center returning from combat in Iraq and Afghanistan.
 Since then, PHWFF has expanded nationwide, establishing its highly successful program in over 150 Department of Defense hospitals, Warrior Transition Units, and Veterans Affairs Medical Centers and clinics as well as facilities in Canada and Australia.